Recovery Education and Creative Healing (REACH)

 The VOCAL REACH Program offers opportunities to individual peers for education, training, and empowerment.
 It currently provides Wellness to Recovery Action Plan (WRAP®) Facilitator training, continuing education opportunities for the Peer Recovery Specialist profession, and promotes the concepts of recovery and wellness throughout the state.

-REACH promotes self-discovery and self-appreciation through improving life skills, and investing in personal recovery.
-What is recovery?
+Generally: REACH promotes self-discovery and self-appreciation through improving life skills, and investing in personal recovery.

-For more information about the programs and services below, contact Program Director Ann Benner at ann /at/ vocalvirginia.org or call 804-343-1777.
+For more information about the programs and services below, contact Program Director Megan Sharkey at email@example.com or call 804-343-1777.

-- On-going follow-up and support for WRAP Facilitators, including a database of facilitators with current contact information as well as facilitation activity.
+- Follow-up support for WRAP® Facilitators, including a database of facilitators with current contact information.

 - Research and trainings on many recovery-oriented curriculum, including how to incorporate the creative arts.

 - Travel to present workshops on recovery topics at conferences, seminars, board meetings, and clubhouses.